flutter/website/src/docs/codelabs/explicit-animations.md

-now that there are 5 frames instead of 2, and since the top margin value remains between 0 and 100 throughout the animation, each frame will either increase or decrease the ball's top margin value by 25.
+now that there are 5 frames instead of 2, and since the top margin value remains between 0 and 100 throughout the animation, each frame either increases or decreases the ball's top margin value by 25.

 {{site.alert.secondary}}
   Change in margin value between each frame = total change in margin / # of frames
 {{site.alert.end}}

 In this case, the top margin changes by 100